thiagolopes/gRPC-project-test/README.md

   - After that you will recive a response with the token and you can be able to use in `Authorization` header with value `Token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`

 ### The Go project
-This project is a gRPC server, then applies a series of discounts to an order.
+This project is a gRPC server, thats applies a series of discounts to an order.

 #### Setup
 To run this project you will need installed: